JasonSarrio/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

--   [ ] Mention two parts of Express that you learned about this week.
+-   [x] Mention two parts of Express that you learned about this week.
+The two parts of Express we learned.
+Were Server Side Routing, and Middleware

 -   [ ] Describe Middleware?